Enzoss100/vim-config/README.md

 - Tab Spacing: 4
 - Tab Visual Spacing: 4
 - Menu Autocomplete: ON
-- Status Bar with Line and Column
+- Status Bar with Line, Column, and Absolute File Path
+- End of Line: ON